-- A. Academic transcripts shall reflect sanctions as provided in Chapter 10 of this Code. - B. The conduct files, including audio recordings or transcripts of hearings, of Students charged with violations of the Code will be retained as conduct records for eight years from the date of the letter providing notice of final conduct action.
+- 1. Academic transcripts shall reflect sanctions as provided in Chapter 10 of this Code. - 2.
+The conduct files, including audio recordings or transcripts of hearings, of Respondents will be retained as conduct records for eight years from the date of the letter providing notice of final conduct action.
 Conduct records may be retained for longer periods of time or permanently, as specified in the sanction.
 Conduct records including the sanction of Expulsion shall be retained permanently.
-Conduct records designated as "permanent" shall not be voided except under very rare circumstances with unusual and compelling justification. - C. Students may make copies of their conduct files in accordance with University Policy 402, Student Records. - D. The Director of Student Conduct, or designee in consultation with the Director, may void conduct records before the expiration of the eight (8) year retention period only under very rare circumstances, upon written petition of the Respondent showing unusual and compelling justification.
-Factors to be considered in review of such petition include, but are not limited to: - 1.
-The present demeanor of the Student; - 2.
-The conduct of the Student subsequent to the violation; and - 3.
-The nature of the violation and the severity of any damage, injury, or harm resulting from it. - E. Denials of petitions to void conduct records shall be appealable to the Vice Chancellor for Student Affairs, who will override the decision of the Director of Student Conduct only if the denial of the petition is found to be without logical basis.
+Conduct records designated as "permanent" shall not be voided except under very rare circumstances with unusual and compelling justification. - 3.
+Students may make copies of their conduct files in accordance with University Policy 402, Student Records. - 4.
+The Director of Student Conduct, or designee, in consultation with the Director, may void conduct records before the expiration of the eight (8) year retention period only under very rare circumstances, upon written petition of the Respondent showing unusual and compelling justification.
+Factors to be considered in review of such petition include, but are not limited to: - a.
+The present demeanor of the Student; - b.
+The conduct of the Student subsequent to the violation; and - c.
+The nature of the violation and the severity of any damage, injury, or harm resulting from it. - 5.
+Denials of petitions to void conduct records shall be appealable to the Vice Chancellor for Student Affairs, who will override the decision of the Director of Student Conduct only if the denial of the petition is found to be without logical basis.
 The time limits and form for appeals as set forth in Chapter 11 shall be applicable.